oblivioncth/FIL/README.md

 This tool was made with the express purpose of using it with Flashpoint Ultimate (i.e. all games/animations pre-downloaded), but since the 0.2 rewrite of CLIFp it should work with Infinity as well.
 Just note that use with Infinity is less rigorously tested.

 ### General
-While testing for 100% compatibility is infeasible given the size of Flashpoint, OFILb was designed with full compatibility in mind.
+While testing for 100% compatibility is infeasible given the size of Flashpoint, FIL was designed with full compatibility in mind.

 The ":message:" feature of Flashpoint, commonly used to automatically show usage instructions for some games before they are started, is supported.
 The entries that use it are added as additional-apps to their respective games as they once were when Flashpoint came packaged with LaunchBox.
 All messages are displayed in a pop-up dialog via CLIFp.